243698334/KCKeyboardImagePicker/README.md

 [self.keyboardImagePickerController hideKeyboardImagePickerViewAnimated:animated];
 ````

-Finally, don't forget to implement the methods in `KCKeyboardImagePickerViewDataSource` and `KCKeyboardImagePickerViewDelegate`.
-So you can customize the color, title, and the number of the option buttons.
+Alternatively, you can have your own implementation to adopt `KCKeyboardImagePickerViewDataSource` and `KCKeyboardImagePickerViewDelegate`.
+So you can customize the source of the images and other styles of the picker.

 ## Installation